-I'm checking to make sure the valve caps are on and not missing, and the valve stem is not damaged.
+I'm checking that the valve caps are on and not missing, and the valve stem is not damaged.

 I'm checking the tread depth of the tire- it has to have at least 2/32 of an inch tread remaining for this axle.